Can Increasing the Hit Ratio Hurt Cache Throughput? (Long Version): Discussion

 \subsection{A classification of eviction algorithms}

-Throughout our model analysis, simulation, and implementation study, we find that common eviction algorithms can be classified into two categories: LRU-like algorithms and FIFO-like algorithms.
+Throughout our paper, we find that common eviction algorithms can be classified into two categories: {\bf LRU-like} algorithms and {\bf FIFO-like} algorithms.
 The throughput of LRU-like algorithms (LRU, Probabilistic LRU with lower $q$, and SLRU) typically drops when the hit ratio becomes high.
 By contrast, the throughput of FIFO-like algorithms (FIFO, Probabilistic LRU with very high $q$, CLOCK, and S3-FIFO) always increases with the hit ratio.

-While we have only studied six eviction algorithms, we can conjecture the behavior of other algorithms based on what we've learned.
-In Table~\ref{tab:alg2}, we have classified recent caching algorithms into LRU-like versus FIFO-like.
+In Table~\ref{tab:alg2}, we conjecture the behavior of other algorithms based on what we've learned.
 The LRU-like algorithms all have the common feature that they perform a delink operation upon a cache hit.
 This delink operation becomes the bottleneck, meaning that increasing the hit ratio will increase the queueing time at the delink queue, which will lead to lower throughput.
 The FIFO-like algorithms have the common feature that they do not update the global data structure upon cache hits.
-Consequently, increasing the hit ratio will not increase the queue length at the bottleneck device, and therefore will not lead to lower throughput.
-These FIFO-like algorithms can be further divided into two types.
+Consequently, increasing $p_{hit}$ will not increase the queue length at the bottleneck device, and therefore will not lead to lower throughput.

+These FIFO-like algorithms can be further subdivided into two types.
 Algorithms in the first type use FIFO as the basic building block, e.g., CLOCK variants~\cite{carr_wsclock_1981}, S3-FIFO~\cite{S3FIFO}, QDLP~\cite{yang_fifo_2023}, and SIEVE~\cite{sieve}.
-The second type of FIFO-like algorithms does not have a global data structure, but rather uses random sampling to choose eviction candidates.
+Algorithms in the second type do not have a global data structure, but rather uses random sampling to choose eviction candidates.
 Examples include LHD~\cite{beckmann_lhd_2018}, LRB~\cite{song_learning_2020}, and Hyperbolic~\cite{blankstein_hyperbolic_2017}.
-Because these algorithms do not maintain a global data structure, they are never bottlenecked by cache hits, so throughput always increases with hit ratio.
+As these algorithms do not maintain a global data structure, they are never bottlenecked by cache hits, so throughput only increases with $p_{hit}$.